OWASP/owasp-mastg/Document/0x04g-Testing-Cryptography.md

 CBC, OFB, CFB, PCBC, GCM mode require an initialization vector (IV) as an initial input to the cipher.
 The IV doesn't have to be kept secret, but it shouldn't be predictable: it should be random and unique/non-repeatable for each encrypted message.
 Make sure that IVs are generated using a cryptographically secure random number generator.
 For more information on IVs, see [Crypto Fail's initialization vectors article](http://www.cryptofails.com/post/70059609995/crypto-noobs-1-initialization-vectors "Crypto Noobs #1: Initialization Vectors").

-Pay attention on cryptographic libraries used in code: many open source libraries provide examples in documentations that follow bad practices (i.e. using a hardcoded IV).
-A popular mistake is copy-pasting example code without changing IV value.
+Pay attention to cryptographic libraries used in the code: many open source libraries provide examples in their documentations that might follow bad practices (e.g. using a hardcoded IV).
+A popular mistake is copy-pasting example code without changing the IV value.

 #### Initialization Vectors in stateful operation modes